PraveenRDev/AnyStats-5204_PassionProject-n01442097/README.md

 # AnyStats-5204_PassionProject-n01442097
 ## AnyStats
-The app allows users to create statistics both private and public and it represents them in charts.
+The app allows users to create statistics both private and public and the information would be represented in charts.

 ### FEATURES
 1. Users can create, update, delete and view statistics